 Every number above comes from the live inventory on our map — refreshed nightly from official land bank feeds, filterable by price, structure, and program.
 If you want the next report in your inbox when the data shifts, set a free email alert for your market.

-Methodology: counts are active listings aggregated from 51 official land bank sources on July 4, 2026.
+Methodology: counts are active listings aggregated from 51 official land bank sources, restated July 5, 2026 after a source-status audit (see note above).
 Medians are computed over listings with posted prices only.
 Structure counts rely on source-provided flags and undercount markets that don't publish building data.